jrobertdahl/CAS502-project/README.md

 If you would like to commit to this repository, please feel free to create your own fork.
 Pull Requests from forked branches will be reviewed thoroughly before merging.

-## Docker Instructions
+## User Instructions

-In the root directory, run `docker build .`.
+Make sure you have [Docker](https://www.docker.com/get-started/) installed.
+In the root directory of the project, run `docker build .`.

 Then run `docker images` and copy the ID of the image you've just created.

 Finally, run `docker run -it --mount type=bind,source=${PWD},target=/project IMAGEID_GOES_HERE bash` to create the container.

-This will bind your local /app directory with the /app directory in the container.
+This will bind your local /app directory with the /app directory in the container and present you with a bash shell within the Docker container.
+From there, change directories to /app and run `python main.py`.